actionhero/actionhero/docs/servers/websocket.md

 **Warning**

-In `v9.0.0`, actionhero will no longer attempt to manage non-sticky client connections.
+In `v9.0.0` and later, actionhero will no longer attempt to manage non-sticky client connections.
 This means if you have a multi-server actionhero deployment and you use long-polling in your websocket transport, you will need to ensure that your load balancer can enforce sticky connections, meaning every request from the client will hit the same actionhero node.

 ## Connection Details